-This refers to how an organisation will distribute the product or service they are offering to the end user.
+The marketing mix place strategy is about how an organisation will distribute their product or service to the end user.
 The organisation must distribute the product to the user at the right place at the right time.
 Efficient and effective distribution is important if the organisation is to meet its overall marketing objectives.
-If an organisation underestimatea demand and customers cannot purchase products because of it, profitability will be affected.
+If an organisation underestimates demand, profitability will be affected.

-Two types of channel of distribution methods are available.
-Indirect distribution involves distributing your product by the use of an intermediary for example a manufacturer selling to a wholesaler and then on to the retailer..
-Direct distribution involves distributing direct from a manufacturer to the consumer For example Dell Computers providing directly to its target custmers.
-The advantage of direct distribution is that it gives a manufacturer complete control over their product.
+Direct distribution involves distributing direct from the manufacturer to the consumer For example Dell Computers providing directly to its target customers.
+The advantage of direct distribution is that it gives a manufacturer complete control over their product

-1. Intensive distribution Used commonly to distribute low priced or impulse purchase products eg chocolates, soft drinks.
+Intensive Distribution: Used commonly to distribute low priced products or impulse purchases.
+For example snacks such as chocolates, soft drinks and crisps

-2. Exclusive distribution Involves limiting distribution to a single outlet.
+Exclusive distribution: Involves limiting distribution to a single outlet.
 The product is usually highly priced, and requires the intermediary to place much detail in its sell.
 An example of would be the sale of vehicles through exclusive dealers.

-3. Selective Distribution A small number of retail outlets are chosen to distribute the product.
+Selective Distribution: A small number of retail outlets are chosen to distribute the product.
 Selective distribution is common with products such as computers, televisions household appliances, where consumers are willing to shop around and where manufacturers want a large geographical spread.

-If a manufacturer decides to adopt an exclusive or selective strategy they should select a intermediary which has experience of handling similar products, credible and is known by the target audience.
+If a manufacturer decides to adopt an exclusive or selective distribution strategy they should select reputable intermediaries, experienced in distributing similar products and an intermediary known to the target audience.